adamniedzielski/cli-nerd.com/_posts/2016-10-04-read-yourself-a-little-history-of-computing.markdown

 **The Idea Factory: Bell Labs and the Great Age of American Innovation** by Jon Gertner ([Amazon](https://www.amazon.com/Idea-Factory-Great-American-Innovation/dp/0143122797/))

-Learn how a single company discovered, invented and created pretty much all major foundations for modern computing; here's a few of them: transistors, information theory, modern cryptography, optical fibers, Unix, C, C++.
+Learn how a single company discovered, invented and created pretty much all major foundations for modern computing; here's a few of those: transistors, information theory, modern cryptography, optical fibers, Unix, C, C++ (even though not all are covered by the book).

 <br style="clear:left" />